-The Regulations apply to works contracts and concessions, services contracts and concessions and supplies contracts, as well as to mixed procurement contracts with a value above certain financial thresholds.
+The regulations apply to contracts for works and services, supply contracts and concession contracts.
+Additionally, the regulations apply to mixed procurement contracts with a value above certain financial thresholds.

 2.3 Are there financial thresholds for determining individual contract coverage?